 Ethics and Social and Political Philosophy Correlate Sequence Advisers: Jamie Kelly, Uma Narayan and Jeffrey Seidman.

 History of Western Philosophy Correlate Sequence Adviser: Christopher Raymond

 Correlate Sequences in Philosophy

 The philosophy department offers six different correlate sequences.
-In each sequence a total of 6 units is required.
-The required 300-level seminar may be taken twice if the topics differ; students may also petition to count an appropriate PHIL 280.
+In each sequence a total of five units is required.
+Students may petition to count an appropriate PHIL 280.